Share

 Intercept excess myoglobin early, accelerate its removal from the bloodstream, prevent cast formation in the renal tubules, reduce both local and systemic inflammation, and support the preservation and recovery of kidney function.

-• Avert the impact of massive myoglobin release
+• Addressing the challenges of excessive myoglobin release

 Once released in high concentrations, myoglobin induces damage to the proximal tubuli via reactive oxygen species, reducing excretory function, while myoglobin precipitations block the distal tubuli.
 AKI occurs in up to 40% of affected pts.